David Adams (baseball): Amateur career

 Adams played in amateur baseball tournaments from a young age, winning the championship in a 12-and-under travel competition for a team representing Broward and Palm Beach counties, against a team representing California's Central Valley, at the Baseball Hall of Fame in Cooperstown, New York.
 Chris Volstad was a teammate.

 Adams attended Grandview Preparatory School in Boca Raton, Florida.
 A second baseman for the school's baseball team, Adams batted .464 with 25 runs batted in (RBI) and 17 stolen bases as a sophomore.
+He was named captain and MVP of the team.
 Major League Baseball scouts followed Grandview Prep to see Adams.

 Adams committed to attend the University of Virginia, to play college baseball for the Virginia Cavaliers baseball team.
 Baseball America rated Adams as the second-best high school third baseman in the United States.
 The Detroit Tigers chose Adams in the 21st round of the 2005 Major League Baseball Draft, but, disappointed with where he was selected, he opted not to sign, instead enrolling at Virginia.

 In his freshman year, Adams became the Cavaliers' regular starting second baseman.
 He had a .318 batting average with five home runs and 49 runs batted in (RBI), and was named a Freshman All-American by Baseball America and Louisville Slugger.
 As a sophomore, in 2007, he had a .372 batting average and a .454 on-base percentage, earning Second-Team All-Atlantic Coast Conference honors.
 In 2006, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and returned to the league in 2007 to play for the Falmouth Commodores.

 Adams played for the Cavaliers for three years, starting each season at second base.
 In his three years, Adams had a .325 batting average, and placed in the all-time top ten for the Cavaliers with 226 hits, 142 runs batted in, and 102 walks.
 The Cavaliers reached the NCAA Division I baseball tournament in all of Adams' three years at Virginia.